heyjva/support/README.md

 # Folder structure

-### Zendesk theme
+## Zendesk theme

 The Zendesk theme is stored in the root of the repository as per the [requirements of Zendesk](https://support.zendesk.com/hc/en-us/articles/4408832476698-Setting-up-the-GitHub-integration-with-your-Guide-theme#topic_i3v_kyk_chb).

-### Content
+## Content

 This is a custom implementation of using version control to manage content for Zendesk.
-The goal is to use DITA as the publishing arhitecture with the [Markdown flavour](https://www.dita-ot.org/dev/reference/markdown/markdown-dita-syntax).
+The goal is to use DITA as the publishing architecture with the [Markdown flavour](https://www.dita-ot.org/dev/reference/markdown/markdown-dita-syntax).

 Upon a push to the `main` branch, the GitHub Action will validate the DITA syntax, convert the Markdown to HTML and upload the content to Zendesk via the REST API.